peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Returns:</b>

-True if an array's length is allowed under a filter; otherwise, false.
+True if this filter allows CBOR arrays and an array's length is allowed under a filter; otherwise, false.

 ### ArrayLengthMatches

     public bool ArrayLengthMatches(
         PeterO.BigInteger bigLength);

-Not documented yet.
+Returns whether an array's length is allowed under a filter.

 <b>Parameters:</b>